econPreference/TermStructureModels.jl/docs/src/estimation.md

 `iteration` is the number of posterior samples that users want to get.
 Our MCMC starts at the prior mean, and you have to erase burn-in samples manually.

-Output `saved_params` is a Vector that has a length of `iteration`.
-Each entry is struct `Parameter`. `acceptPrMH` is dQ-Vector, and i-th entry shows the HM acceptance rate for i-th principal component in the recursive $\mathbb{P}$-VAR.
+`saved_params` is a Vector that has a length of `iteration`.
+Each entry is struct `Parameter`. `acceptPrMH` is dQ-Vector, and the i-th entry shows the MH acceptance rate for i-th principal component in the recursive $\mathbb{P}$-VAR.

-After users get posterior samples, they might want to discard some samples as burn-in.
+After users get posterior samples(`saved_params`), they might want to discard some samples as burn-in.
 If the number of burn-in samples is `burnin`, run

 ```julia
 saved_params = saved_params[burnin+1:end]